 The age discovers he is not the true one.”

-When “It s who i is, it is who she am.”
-When this duality of realities fight each other.
+When “It s who I am, it is who she is.”
+When this duality of realities fights each other.

 That’s when you kill yourself.

 Sometimes, the past kills you.
-And sometimes, life, throws you at a curve only when you begin to embrace it.
-Those that have had their share of life, will play the violin at the edge of death, and to those that were really close to their dreams, they will leave some part of them behind to continue in some form to exist in this real world.
+And sometimes, life throws you at a curve only when you begin to embrace it.
+Those that have had their share of life will play the violin at the edge of death, and those that were really close to their dreams will leave some part of themselves behind to continue in some form to exist in this real world.

 “This is the most immediate fruit of exile, of uprooting, the prevalence of the unreal over the real,” Rushdie quotes Primo Levi.